wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 draft: false
 ---

-> ⚠️ Due to growing hostility towards A.I. generated or improved content, this article has been written entirely without the help of Artificial Intelligence. [^9]
+> ⚠️ Due to growing hostility towards A.I. generated or improved content the author refrained from using A.I. to write or refine this article. [^9]

 It has been a long time since the last [article about Wasmi](https://wasmi-labs.github.io/blog/posts/wasmi-v0.32/) in March 2024.
 Since that time a lot of has happened on the Wasmi project, both technically and non-technically, which culminated in Wasmi 1.0.